-Our first 50 years are captured in the following references (Note: Articles in the Health Physics Journal and Health Physics News can be viewed in the Members Only Area of the HPS website at https://hps.org/membersonly/publications/):
+Our first 50 years are captured in the following references (Note: Articles in the Health Physics Journal and Health Physics News can be viewed after signing in to the Members Only Area of the HPS website):

 - "A DVD and a Whole Lot More - HPS Special Publications," Health Physics News, July 2007.

 - "Not Just Boxes on the Shelf - HPS Archives Bring the Past to the Present," Health Physics News, May 2007.

 - A special 50th Anniversary History Session was held at the annual meeting of the HPS in Providence, Rhode Island, 25–29 June 2006.
 This four-hour session was recorded on DVD and included presentations by Ray Johnson, Joel Lubenau, Ken Krieger, Jeff Chapman, and Art Lucas.
 The program also included a panel of charter members who recalled highlights of the past 50 years with Herman Cember, Bob Gallaghar, Bryce Rich, Allen Brodsky, Dick Curtis, and Chuck Roessler.
 This DVD will be posted on the HPS website along with photos and interviews of senior Society members.